dbeinhauer/mcs-source/working_log.md

     - loads each batch from the directory
         - otherwise won't fit into memory
     - we do not need any modification of dataset
-    - just need to create acumulated time steps (maybe some caching before run)
+    - just need to create accumulated time steps (maybe some caching before run)

 # 1.7.2024
 - trying work with time steps 10 ms
-    - succesfully started training -> killed because of memory
+    - successfully started training -> killed because of memory
         - possibly might work on metacentrum?